Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 2.  [**Granting access to the Azure subscription**](.././azureSubscriptions/#step-2-grant-access-to-cloudneeti-registered-app) includes giving the Cloudneeti application reader access to the Azure subscription and collecting Subscription ID, Directory ID, Domain Name information.

+3. [**Enable Azure Security Center audit policies**](../../onboardingGuide/azureSubscriptions/#step-3-enable-azure-security-center-audit-policies) includes updating ASC configurations to make the Azure Cloud account compliant for listed policies using scripts.

-3. [**Grant access to Azure subscription additional roles (Optional)**](../../onboardingGuide/grantAccessToAzureSubscriptionAdditionalRoles/) includes giving the Cloudneeti application access to the Azure subscription, assigning below roles:
+4. [**Grant access to Azure subscription additional roles (Optional)**](../../onboardingGuide/grantAccessToAzureSubscriptionAdditionalRoles/) includes giving the Cloudneeti application access to the Azure subscription, assigning below roles:
     Backup Reader Role
     Website Contributor Role
     Storage Account Contributor Role
     Network Contributor Role

-4. [**Grant access to key vaults (Optional)**](../../onboardingGuide/grantAccessToKeyVaults/) includes giving the Cloudneeti application special permission on desired key vaults to get policy data related to secrets.
+5. [**Grant access to key vaults (Optional)**](../../onboardingGuide/grantAccessToKeyVaults/) includes giving the Cloudneeti application special permission on desired key vaults to get policy data related to secrets.

-5. [**Advanced Security configuration (Optional)**](../../onboardingGuide/azureAdvancedSecurityConfiguration/) includes adding a script to the customer’s Azure account and granting the required access rights.
+6. [**Advanced Security configuration (Optional)**](../../onboardingGuide/azureAdvancedSecurityConfiguration/) includes adding a script to the customer’s Azure account and granting the required access rights.

     Advanced security configuration (step 5) requires a Cloudneeti PowerShell agent to be installed in an Azure subscription under the same tenant where the Azure subscription is located.
 The Cloudneeti PowerShell agent retrieves (A) additional configuration information from the Azure Active Directory  (there are no Azure APIs to retrieve this information) and pushes (B) this information as a JSON file to the Cloudneeti application.

-6. [**Configure quick wins (Optional)**](../../onboardingGuide/azureQuickWins/) includes updating configurations and settings to make the Azure Cloud account compliant for listed policies using scripts.

 7. [**Configure OS baseline and vulnerability scanning**](../../onboardingGuide/azureVulnerability/) inlcudes connecting VMs to OMS workspace.
 Also deploy partner vulnerability scanning in Azure Security Center and installing the solution on multiple VMs allows to provide visibility into missing updates, misconfigured OS security settings, endpoint protection status, and health and threat protection.